E-E-A-T in 2026: How to Build Real Experience Into Your Content

 If you build strong E-E-A-T, your content is more likely to match what Google’s systems are trying to surface — especially when supported by solid SEO and structured content clusters.

-• The Helpful Content system, introduced in 2022, was folded into Google’s core ranking systems in March 2024.
+• The Helpful Content system was folded into Google’s core ranking systems in March 2024.

 At the same time, Google’s “Creating helpful, reliable, people-first content” documentation keeps repeating the same questions: